entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of *Cuanyu* is 0.

-184. Profundus sensory line on postorbital plate and inside the infraorbital sensory line: absent (0); present (1).
+184. Condition of profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
 > Modified from Johnson *et al*.
 (2000), Character 23.

-> - The coding of Szelepis is 1.
-> - The coding of Gavinaspis is 1.
-> - The coding of Cuanyu is 1.

 185. Profundus sensory line on postorbital plate and outside the infraorbital sensory line: absent (0); present (1).